5 Statistical inference

 There is no doubt that a two-parameter normal distribution is an oversimplification of the actual DGP, hence more of a model than an actual DGP.
 For example, we make no allowance for heights varying around the world, for the tendency of heights to increase over time (hence the reference to “current” above), or the tendency for men to be taller than women, each of which may undermine the applicability of a simple assumed DGP.
 But for current purposes, we ignore such quibbles and simply assume that heights come from a normal distribution \((\mu, \sigma)\).

-We can simulate the taking of a random sample of size \(n = 100\) by using the rnorm() function we saw in Chapter 2.
+We can simulate the taking of a random sample of size \(n = 100\) by using the rnorm()

 hgt_sample <- rnorm(100, mean = hgt_mean, sd = hgt_sd)

-Given that we know that \(\mu = 165\) and that \(\sigma = 8\), we can calculate expected values for the sample mean and sample standard deviation of the heights in our sample.
+Given that we know that \(\mu = 165\) and that \(\sigma = 8\), we can calculate expected values for the mean and standard deviation of the heights in our sample.
 Here the sample mean is calculated as the sum of the observed heights (\(\{x_i: i \in (1, \dots, n)\}\)) divided by \(n\), where \(n = 100\).

 \[ \overline{X}_{n} = \frac{\sum_{i = 1}^{n} x_i}{n} \]

-\[ \begin{aligned} \mathbb{E}[\overline{X}_{n}] &= \mathbb{E}\left[\frac{\sum_{i = 1}^{n} x_i}{n}\right] \\ &= \frac{\sum_{i = 1}^{n} \mathbb{E}\left[ x_i\right]}{n} \\ &= \frac{n \mu}{n} \\ &= \mu \end{aligned} \] To calculate the variance of \(\overline{X}_{n}\), we note that the variance of \(ax\) where \(a\) is a constant and \(x\) is a random variable is \(\mathrm{Var}[ax] = a^2 \mathrm{Var}[x]\) and the variance of the sum of independent and identically distributed variables \(x_i\), \(i \in (1, \dots, n)\), each with variance \(\sigma^2\) is simply the sum of their variances:
+\[ \begin{aligned} \mathbb{E}[\overline{X}_{n}] &= \mathbb{E}\left[\frac{\sum_{i = 1}^{n} x_i}{n}\right] \\ &= \frac{\sum_{i = 1}^{n} \mathbb{E}\left[ x_i\right]}{n} \\ &= \frac{n \mu}{n} \\ &= \mu \end{aligned} \] To calculate the variance of \(\overline{X}_{n}\), we note that the variance of \(ax\), where \(a\) is a constant and \(x\) is a random variable, is \(\mathrm{Var}[ax] = a^2 \mathrm{Var}[x]\) and the variance of the sum of independent and identically distributed variables \(x_i\), \(i \in (1, \dots, n)\), each with variance \(\sigma^2\), is simply the sum of their variances:

 \[ \begin{aligned} \mathrm{Var} \left[\sum_{i = 1}^{n} x_i \right] &= \sum_{i = 1}^{n} \mathrm{Var} \left[x_i \right] \\ &=n \sigma^2 \end{aligned} \]